Catalan monoids inherently nonfinitely based relative to finite $\mathcal{R}$-trivial semigroups: Main result

 We stepwise establish more and more similarities between the words $\mathbf{u}$ and $\mathbf{v}$, eventually showing that they coincide.
 In doing so, we use Proposition~\ref{prop:UMPIC} which ensures that the words $\mathbf{u}$ and $\mathbf{v}$ satisfy the conditions (i)--(iii) in the definition of the set $U_m$ with $m=3$.
 In particular, $\alf(\mathbf{u})=\alf(\mathbf{v})$ by the condition (i).

-\emph{Step 1}: If a variable is linear in $\mathbf{u}$, then it is so in $\mathbf{v}$, and vice versa.
+\begin{step} If a variable is linear in $\mathbf{u}$, then it is so in $\mathbf{v}$, and vice versa. \end{step}

-If a variable $t$ is linear in $\mathbf{u}$, the word $t$ of length 1 is unambiguously scattered in $\mathbf{u}$.
+\begin{proof} If a variable $t$ is linear in $\mathbf{u}$, then the word $t$ of length 1 is unambiguously scattered in $\mathbf{u}$.
 By the condition (ii) $t$ is unambiguously scattered in $\mathbf{v}$, but this means that the variable $t$ is linear in $\mathbf{v}$.
-The same argument proves the converse statement.
+The same argument proves the converse statement. \end{proof}